alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/map-reduce.md

 /* Model and prompts */

-// Define model and prompts we will use const subjectsPrompt = "Generate a comma separated list of between 2 and 5 examples related to: {topic}." const jokePrompt = "Generate a joke about {subject}" const bestJokePrompt = `Below are a bunch of jokes about {topic}.
+// Define modelCOnfig and prompts we will use const subjectsPrompt = "Generate a comma separated list of between 2 and 5 examples related to: {topic}." const jokePrompt = "Generate a joke about {subject}" const bestJokePrompt = `Below are a bunch of jokes about {topic}.
 Select the best one!
 Return the ID (index) of the best one.